upper/upper.io/upper-docs/upper.io/v3/content/mssql/index.md

 }

 type Birthday struct {
-  // Name maps the "Name" property to the "name" column
+  // The 'name' column of the 'birthday' table
-  // of the "birthday" table.
+  // is mapped to the 'name' property.
   Name string `db:"name"`

   // Born maps the "Born" property to the "born" column